derek-findthebrink/foundation.portfolio-api-challenge/README.md

 I'm debating whether or not to fix this.
 If there's something straight-forward I can think of I'll do it, but it's likely that this will remain in there as it is.

+**body and URL path require the same ID in order for `PUT /portfolio/trades/:id` to work**

+In order for trade updating to work, both the body and the URL path require the same ID to be present.
+This is silly, I'm going to try to patch this one before review so that only the URL requires the ID.

 (in progress...)

 ## Future Refactors & Tests

 These are the refactors and tests that I would plan on doing if this was really going into production.

+### Refactors

+- De-duplicate queries between reports by creating `Query` objects (/app/queries/*)
+- Change trades output in `GET /portfolio` to an object with the stock symbol as a key
+  - It's currently an array of trades, which isn't very easy to scan as a person (or machine, haha)
+  - To help a bit I sorted the results by `{ symbol: :asc, trade_time: :asc }`

+(in progress...)

+### Tests

+-

 (in progress...)